grand-stack/grand-stack-starter/README.md

 [Neo4j Sandbox](https://neo4j.com/sandbox) allows you to create a free hosted Neo4j instance private to you that can be used for development.

-After singing in to Neo4j Sandbox, click the `+ New Project` button and select the "Blank Sandbox" option.
+After signing in to Neo4j Sandbox, click the `+ New Project` button and select the "Blank Sandbox" option.
 In the next step we'll use the connection credentials from the "Connection details" tab to connect our GraphQL API to this Neo4j instance.

 ![Neo4j Sandbox connection details](img/neo4j-sandbox.png)